charles-river-analytics/VSDK-Unity/README.md

 ## Getting Started

-VSDK has several project-focused tutorials to help get you up to speed.
-Tutorials for VSDK Unity can be found [on the GitHub Wiki](https://github.com/charles-river-analytics/VSDK-Unity/wiki)
+VSDK has several project-focused tutorials to help get you up to speed, on the [VSDK Unity GitHub Wiki](https://github.com/charles-river-analytics/VSDK-Unity/wiki).

 ## Documentation

-Documentation for VSDK Unity can be found on our [GitHub Wiki](https://github.com/charles-river-analytics/VSDK-Unity/wiki).
+Documentation for VSDK Unity can be found on our [VSDK Unity GitHub Wiki](https://github.com/charles-river-analytics/VSDK-Unity/wiki).

 ## Supported Devices